 Pain à l'Ancienne

 This recipe is a variation of Pain à l'Ancienne (old fashioned bread) that appeared in The Bread Baker's Apprentice, by Peter Reinhart.
-I've taken his recipe one step further to produce a more flavorful loaf of bread.

 No sweetener is used in this recipe but instead relies on cold fermentation so that enzymes to break down complex carbohydrates in the dough to simple sugars.
 A temperature of about 40°F is maintained to prevent the yeast from consuming sugars developed by enzymes.
 The net result is a loaf with superb natural sweetness.
 Very little kneading is required.